-Bel-sar is a novel biologic for which the intended use in ocular oncology requires delivery to the suprachoroidal space and activation by a laser.
-For ocular oncology indications, we use Clearside Biomedical's SCS Microinjector®, or the SCS Microinjector, to deliver bel-sar into the suprachoroidal space.
+Bel-sar is a novel biologic for which the intended use in ocular oncology requires delivery to the SCS and activation by a laser.
+For ocular oncology indications, we use Clearside's SCS Microinjector®, or the SCS Microinjector, to deliver bel-sar into the SCS.
 In the United States, we plan to submit a single BLA for the review and approval of this combination of bel-sar with the SCS Microinjector and the laser(s) in our initial target indication of indeterminate lesions and small choroidal melanoma, but subsequent indications and delivery systems may require different or additional applications for marketing authorization.
-The SCS Microinjector was approved by FDA in October 2021 as a constituent of the drug/device combination product XIPERETM.
+The SCS Microinjector was approved by FDA in October 2021 as a constituent of the drug/device combination product XIPERE®.
 There may be additional regulatory risks for biologic-device combination products.
 We may experience delays in obtaining regulatory approval of bel-sar given the increased complexity of the review process when approval of the product and a medical device is sought under a single BLA.
 In the United States, each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a drug, biologic or device.
 Devices are subject to the FDA design control device requirements which comprise among other things, design verification, design validation, and testing to assess performance, cleaning, and robustness.
+In the EU, medical devices must be authorized under the EU's Medical Devices Regulation, which requires compliance with the general safety and performance requirements set forth in such legislation.
 Delays in or failure of the studies conducted by us, or failure of our company, our collaborators, if any, or our third-party providers or suppliers to maintain compliance with regulatory requirements could result in increased development costs, delays in or failure to obtain regulatory approval, and associated delays in bel-sar reaching the market.